mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 I asked my accountant, and he confirmed that for most US states, the [minimum threshold](https://www.salestaxinstitute.com/resources/economic-nexus-state-guide) I have to hit to owe sales tax is around $100k or 100 transactions per year depending on the state.
 In populous states like California or New York, the minimum is $500k.
 If I reach the point where I'm exceeding enough states' minimums that it's a pain for me to pay sales tax, I can hire an accountant with the hundreds of thousands of dollars I'm earning from sales.

 This is good news, as I'd been planning to sell on Gumroad, largely for their Merchant of Record feature.
-But Gumroad charges 10% of each transaction, and that doesn't even include payment processing fees.
+But Gumroad charges a 10% commission, and that doesn't even include payment processing fees.

-Given how unlikely it is for me to meet sales tax thresholds outside of my home state of Massachusetts, it means I can sell my courses outside of Gumroad and stop forfeiting 10%.
+Given how unlikely it is for me to meet sales tax thresholds outside of my home state of Massachusetts, it means I can sell my courses outside of Gumroad and save myself the 10%.

 ## Side projects